Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

-But before we can fully answer that let's explore a different game that can show you how Shelling points work.
+But before we can fully answer that let's explore a different game that can show you how Schelling points work.
 And I promise it will be applicable to Blockchain.

 So the story goes like that.
 We have to bank robbers and a detective.
 The detective interrogates he robbers and tries to make them confess or catch them lying.

 ---v

-## Shelling Point
+## Schelling Point

 #### _Detective game_